Is renting (a home) the new buying?

 The housing bubble collapse and the recession that followed shattered the decades-old tenet of American wisdom that you can’t go wrong buying a home.
 Most of the housing market fallout from the Great Recession has finally receded—foreclosures and underwater mortgages are back to traditional levels and housing values have recovered in most places.
 But one thing hasn’t recovered: Americans’ unquestioned desire to own a home.

-Today, single-family rental homes and townhomes make up 35% of the country’s 44 million rental units, compared to 31% in 2006.
+Today, some of the best property management companies have noted that single-family rental homes and townhomes make up 35% of the country’s 44 million rental units, compared to 31% in 2006.

 Who Is Leading This Trend?